FormidableLabs/victory-docs/src/pages/docs/victory-animation.md

 ---
 # VictoryAnimation

 `VictoryAnimation` animates prop changes for any React component.
-Just use a child function inside `VictoryAnimation` that accepts an object of tweened values and other animation information and returns a component to render.
+To animate prop changes, define a child function that accepts an object of tweened values and other animation information and returns a component to render.

 ```jsx
 <VictoryAnimation {...animationProps} data={myComponentProps}>